alstr/todo-to-issue-action/README.md

 You can set the issue milestone by specifying the milestone ID.
 Only a single milestone can be specified.

-If the milestone does not already exist, it will be dropped from issue creation request.
+If the milestone does not already exist, it will be dropped from the issue creation request.

 ### Removing TODOs